Battle of Myriokephalon

-The Battle of Myriokephalon (also known as the Battle of Myriocephalum, Μάχη του Μυριοκέφαλου, Miryokefalon Savaşı or Düzbel Muharebesi) was a battle between the Byzantine Empire and the Seljuk Turks in the mountains west of Iconium (Konya) in southwestern Turkey on 17 September 1176.
+The Battle of Myriokephalon (also known as the Battle of Myriocephalum, Μάχη του Μυριοκέφαλου, Miryokefalon Savaşı or Düzbel Muharebesi) was a battle between the Byzantine Empire and the Seljuk Turks in the mountains west of Iconium (Konya) in west-central Anatolia on 17 September 1176.
 The battle was a strategic reverse for the Byzantine forces, who were ambushed when moving through a mountain pass.

 In 1161, the Seljuk Sultan of Rum Kilij Arslan II and Byzantine Emperor Manuel I Komnenos concluded a peace agreement.
 Manuel wanted to achieve peace for his Anatolian provinces with the help of this treaty.
 Kilij Arslan needed to eliminate internal rivals and gather his strength.
 After the death of Nureddin Zangi in 1174, the Sultan conquered the Danishmend emirates and expelled his brother Shahinshah, the ruler of Ankara.
 The emirs fled to Manuel, who demanded the surrender of the captured territories of the Danishmendids to him, which the Sultan was obliged to do under the treaty.
 However, Kilij Arslan ignored Manuel's request.

 In 1176, Manuel I Komnenos gathered a large army and set out on a campaign against Konya.
 The Seljuks, under the command of Kilij Arslan II, organised an ambush at the Tzivritze Pass and defeated the Byzantine Army.
 According to the Byzantine historian Niketas Choniates, in the vicinity of the pass there were the ruins of the fortress named Myriokephalon, which gave the name to the battle.
 The exact location of the battle is the subject of debate among researchers.

 The battle was to be the final, unsuccessful effort by the Byzantines to recover the interior of Anatolia from the Seljuk Turks.